annaesvensson/yellow-help/1-en/troubleshooting.md

 YellowSystem::load Theme:stockholm
 ```

-Important information in also written to file `system/extensions/yellow-website.log`.
+Important information is also written to file `system/extensions/yellow-website.log`.
 If you can't fix the cause of a problem yourself, then [report a bug along with the log file](contributing-guidelines).
 The log file gives a quick overview of what happens on your website, when it was installed and which errors occurred.
 Here's an example:

 ```
 2020-10-28 14:13:07 info Install Datenstrom Yellow 0.8.17, PHP 8.0.24, Apache 2.4.33, Mac